-- Parents do have the right to remove their children from the non-statutory/non-science components of sex education within Relationships and Sex Education (RSE).
-This is mainly related to how a baby is conceived and born and that pregnancy can be prevented (at a very basic level). - Parents do not have the right to remove their children from statutory Relationships Education, Health Education or the science curriculum.
+- Parents do have the right to remove their children from the non-statutory/non-science components of sex education within Relationships and Sex Education (RSE). - Parents do not have the right to remove their children from statutory Relationships Education, Health Education or the science curriculum.
 It is compulsory for all maintained schools to teach the parts of sex education that fall under National Curriculum Science which must be taught to all pupils of primary and secondary age e.g. the biological aspects of puberty and reproduction (Education Act 1996, National Curriculum 2014).

-Parents wanting to remove their children from the non-statutory/non-science components of sex education within RSE are, in the first instance, invited to speak to the class teacher or RSHE lead (Tanja Doig) to share their concerns and to discuss the potential impact that removal may have on their child.
+Parents wanting to remove their children from the non-statutory/non-science components of sex education within RSE are, in the first instance, invited to speak to the class teacher or RSHE lead to share their concerns and to discuss the potential impact that removal may have on their child.